ksun4176/GuildBuild_Discord/api/README.md

 2. Create a new branch
 3. Switch to new branch on your local machine
 4. Duplicate `.env.example` into a file named `.env`
-   - Remove everything not under `# Example .env file` section
    - Fill in blank variables
-5. Duplicate `.env.example` into a file named `docker.env`
-   - Remove everything not under `# Example docker.env file` section
-   - Fill in blank variables
 5. Run `docker-compose -f docker-compose.dev.yml up -d`
    - This will spin up a docker container for (1) a MySQL database (2) and a development server
+6. We now need to populate your test database
+   1. Run `npm install`
+   2. Go into your `.env` and swap which `DB_URL` is commented out
+      - The way your local machine access the database and a docker container in the same network access it is different.
+   2. Update your database schema using `npm run migrate`
+   3. If your database does not have any data, also run `npx prisma db seed`
-6. (Optional) After you make your first commit, create a merge request to better track your work
+7. (Optional) After you make your first commit, create a merge request to better track your work

-To populate a test database:
-1. Install dependencies using `npm install`
-2. Get the most up to date database schema using `npm run migrate`.
-This will also seed test data for you to play around with
+To update the database schema:
+1. Make changes in prisma/schema.prisma
-4. If you need to update the schema, follow the next steps:
+2. If you need to update seed data, do so in `prisma/seed/seed.ts`
-5. Make changes in prisma/schema.prisma
-6. Create a new migration using `npm run migrate -- --name <name your migration>`
+3. Create a new migration using `npm run migrate -- --name <name your migration>`
-7. If you need to update seed data, do so in `prisma/seed/seed.ts`
-8. If you only updated seed data (and not the schema) you can stip steps 4-6 and just test your new seed using `npx prisma db seed`

-To make changes to the server, run these commands in terminal:
+To make changes to the server:
-1. Make the changes in whichever file
+1. Make changes in whichever file
 2. Rebuild container using `docker-compose -f docker-compose.dev.yml up -d --build`
 3. Access your server and verify changes

-Once you are done with your changes, run these commands in terminal:
+To verify this would work in production:
-1. Test that it would work in production using `docker-compose -f docker-compose.prod.yml up -d`
+1. Rebuild container using `docker-compose -f docker-compose.prod.yml up -d --build`
 2. Access your server and verify changes

 ## Technical Details